 You should talk to an attorney before moving your LLC, S or C corporation to a new state to clarify your options for choosing the one that makes the most sense for your business.
 Your attorney can help you understand tax consequences, reporting requirements and more.
 Visit the SBA Choose a Business Structure page to learn more about LLC, S and C corporations.

 If you operate your business on an installation, you must also follow the policies of your service branch and your installation.
 The employment readiness counselor on your installation should be able you with your installation's policies.
-Visit MilitaryINSTALLATIONS, enter your installation and select the 'Spouse Education, Training and Careers' option in the 'Select a program or service' drop-down menu.
+Visit MilitaryINSTALLATIONS, select ‘Program or service' from the drop-down menu and select 'Spouse Education, Training and Careers.'
+Enter your installation or postal code and click ‘Search’ to find a point of contact near you.

 Owning your own business may be your answer to frequent relocations, allowing you to build a portable career path.
 Knowing the rules and regulations and understanding the licenses and permits you will need when you move your business may help ease your transition to a new location.